zhiming99/rpc-frmwrk/README.md

 6. Logging service

 ---
+[`Tue Nov 09 2021 02:02:13 PM Beijing`]
+1. Half way through the debugging of java generator.
+It will take me a week to handle some urgent thing, and there will be less updates in the next four or five days.

 [`Thu Nov 04 2021 09:34:51 PM Beijing`]
 1. The Java code generator is almost code complete.
 But encountered some difficulty with deserializing maps.
 Fixing it may take a few days.